Some of our past puppie's Cali, Spirit & Mitch

-If you would like to be on our waiting list for our next litter in early fall with Misty and "O".
+If you would like to be on our waiting list or put a deposit down for our next litter due late fall.
 Please complete the Questioner below and email it to Bobbieandjohn@juno.com

 but that is only the beginning!

 They do health testing and guaranteeing their puppies health.

 They spend many hours working with the pups and their new family's.

 The reputable breeder will be there for you long after

 and will help with questions and training.